Kazuyoshi Miura (businessman): Arrest and trial in Japan

 In 1984, the Japanese magazine Shūkan Bunshun published articles which indicated Miura had been involved in the killing of his wife.
 The articles revealed that he took out a life insurance policy on his wife worth the equivalent of US$1.4 million.
 In addition, an actress, who said she was Miura's lover, said that Miura asked her to kill his wife.
 Daryl Gates, the chief of the Los Angeles Police Department during the Miura incident, said that the department and Japanese police suspected Miura had arranged to have his wife killed.
 However, the shooter never was found, and there was no physical evidence linking Miura to the murder.

 According to then Los Angeles District Attorney Ira Reiner, LAPD homicide detectives did not believe that Miura was the perpetrator, but rather that the events had been a "vicious...street crime".
 However one officer, Jimmy Sakoda, head of the Asian Crimes Squad, did not share the homicide detectives' conclusions.
 He took his concerns to Reiner who then began working with Japanese prosecutors.
 Reiner has stated that were it not for Sakoda's persistence the case might have been relegated to the unsolved, or cold case files.

 Miura was convicted of the murder and was sentenced to life imprisonment in Japan in 1994, upon which he promptly appealed to Tokyo High Court.
 After four years of deliberation, Tokyo High Court overturned the conviction and the resulting sentence, because they were not able to identify the assailant and thus could not prove conspiracy.
-In 2003, the Supreme Court also acquitted him of the charge, saying "high court's judgment that there is reasonable doubt that he conspired with an unidentified person to kill his late wife is reasonable."
+In 2003, the Japanese Supreme Court also acquitted him of the charge, saying "high court's judgment that there is reasonable doubt that he conspired with an unidentified person to kill his late wife is reasonable."

-Under a 2004 California law, if convicted, the time already served would be credited against any potential sentence.